thofisch/doc-api/api_guidelines.md

 |`POST`   |No  |No        |
 |`PATCH`  |No  |No        |

-Safety and idempotency are guarantees that a server must provide to clients for certain methods:
+Safety and idempotency are guarantees a server must provide to clients:

-- *Safe methods* (or read-only operations) are expected not to cause side-effects, however, safety does not mean the server must return the same response every time.
+- *Safe methods* (or read-only operations) are expected not to cause side-effects, however, it does not mean the server must return the same response every time.
 - *Idempotent methods* must guarantee that every request has the same effect, and is highly important in case of failures.

 ### `GET`